Brain, Nervous System and Mental Conditions

 Most kids get better after a concussion without any permanent damage.
 Signs or symptoms of a concussion may last for days, weeks or longer after the injury.

-When the symptoms of a concussion continue for months, it is called post-concussion syndrome (PCS).
+of a concussion continue for months, it is called post-concussion syndrome (PCS).
 Doctors and researchers do not know why most athletes recover in one to two weeks and yet some take months to recover from concussions.

 If your child returns to play before the brain heals from the original concussion, any additional bump or blow can cause more damage.
 This second impact can make the symptoms last longer or cause "second impact syndrome" - a very rare but devastating brain injury that happens when the brain has not fully recovered and is injured again.
 This is why all children and teens in Washington state must get written approval from a doctor or other licensed healthcare provider trained in the evaluation and treatment of concussions before returning to sports or other physical activity.